TruongKhang/DeViLoc/README.md

 Good news!
 Our paper has been accepted to **CVPR 2024**.

 I am currently busy with a research deadline.
-So the code is expected to be released next month!
+So the code is expected to be released in March!